julian-garcia/inclusion-nudges/content/blog/mandate-for-change-1.md

 It is far better to *show* rather than tell, and to engage people in a way that they have an ‘aha’ realisation.
 The power of this approach removes the change maker from the ‘firing line’ as people’s own brains become the ‘messenger’.
 They have greater trust in what they are seeing for themselves, resulting in stronger motivation to make change.
 You can find inspiration on ways to do this in these Inclusion Nudges that reveal the patterns of bias at play within the organisation.
 Use these before asking about ‘what is the mandate for change?’.

-* **Judgements of Warmth & Competence** on page 131 in The Inclusion Nudges Guidebook and on page 111 in the Inclusion Nudges for Motivating Allies.
+* **Judgements of Warmth & Competence** in The Inclusion Nudges Guidebook and in the Inclusion Nudges for Motivating Allies.
-* **Identical Candidates but Different Ratings** on page 102 in The Inclusion Nudges Guidebook and also on page 82 in the Inclusion Nudges for Motivating Allies.
+* **Identical Candidates but Different Ratings** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Motivating Allies.

 **2. FRAME THE CHANGE MANDATE DISCUSSION**